WEC-Sim/WEC-Sim/doc/users-guide/README.md

   * Opening the ``$USER_GUIDE/USERS_GUIDE-LOCAL.html`` in a web browser

 ## Update the documentation on the http://wec-sim.github.io/WEC-Sim website
-The github.io website renders the documentation in any ``gh-pages`` branch as a website located at http://wec-sim.github.io/wec-sim.
+The github.io website renders the documentation in the WEC-Sim ``gh-pages`` branch as a website located at http://wec-sim.github.io/wec-sim.
 The easiest way to update the website is to make the ``$USERS_GUIDE/source/html`` folder a clone of ``gh-pages`` branch of WEC-Sim.
 The user can then push changes in the html documentation directly to the ``gh-pages`` branch.
 Here are the steps to do this in the :

 1. Delete all sub-folders in the ``$USERS_GUIDE/build`` folder.